-- The funding factor values of the NFF are increased each year by 0.5 per cent in real terms. - School-led factors such as the lump sum and sparsity funding remain unchanged. - Minimum per-pupil amounts are increased each year by 0.5 per cent in real terms. - The funding floor (the percentage value at which schools receive an increase in pupil-led funding) is set at 0.5 per cent from 2023-24 onward.
+- The formula factor values of the NFF remain unchanged; schools will continue to receive the same amount per pupil for each of the pupil-led factors. - School-led factors such as the lump sum and sparsity funding remain unchanged. - Minimum-per-pupil amounts remain unchanged. - The funding floor (the percentage value at which schools receive an increase in pupil-led funding) is set at 0.5 per cent from 2023-24 onward.

-Most impactful among these assumptions is the decision to increase pupil-led per-pupil funding by 0.5 per cent each year in real terms.
+Most impactful among these assumptions is the decision to fix the NFF's funding floor at 0.5 per cent throughout our projections.
+In simple terms, this guarantees all schools will see a real terms incremental increase in their pupil-led funding per-pupil every year.
 While this is not a reflection of commitments made by government, we have chosen this figure as a central estimate as we do not know the overall schools budget for our projection period.